eXodiquas/sainandpuffering/README.md

 What I want to say is: USE AT OWN RISK

+## Roadmap
+I just realized the path to the dictionary is hardcoded, so I should probably fix this problem by introducing some kind of environment file.

+- [ ] .env file

 ## Code Style
 The code is a mess, because everytime I try to build a command line application my code for the front-end gets spaghettificated, nobody knows why.
 It just happens.